zenzay/esphome-power-meter/README.md

 #### Disclaimer

-* This was made just for fun, to see what you could accomplish in an ESPHome configuration, using Globals and Lambda's *all over the place*.
+* This was made just for fun, to see what you could accomplish in an ESPHome configuration, using Globals and Lambdas *all over the place*.
-* I had to implement several kludges, and should probably convert this whole thing to a custom component.
+* If this was to have any proper value, it should probably be in the form of a ESPHome Custom Component.
 * This hasn't been tested extensively and I take absolutely no responsibility for any suprisingly large electricity bills.